-Many people say that Bansko is not much fun outside the high season.
-The ski slopes and lifts are closed, many restaurants and shops are closed and it is less packed with tourists.
+Many people say that Bansko is not much fun in the off-season.
+The ski slopes and lifts are closed, many restaurants and shops are closed and it is less lively.

 This is all true.
 But does that mean Bansko is boring?
 On the contrary!

-Instead of skiing, you can enjoy hiking, swimming, spa, mountain biking and even go down the world's longest inflatable water slide!
-And then the sun always shines and many pavement cafes are just open.
+Besides skiing in winter, Bansko is a top destination for hiking, swimming, spa, mountain biking and even going down Europe's longest inflatable water slide!
+And then the sun is always shining and all the pavement cafes are just open.

-Bansko is not known as an all-season resort for nothing, so there is plenty to do all year round!
+Bansko isn't known as an all-season resort for nothing, so there's plenty to do all year round!

 Located in Belitsa, Rila Fun Park is an amusement park located in the Dedovo area of the Rila Mountains 12 kilometres from Belitsa.